Scrutiny

 Task and Finish Groups (TFGs) will occasionally be set up to investigate specific issues that may be of interest or concern to scrutiny councillors.
 A Task and Finish Group will usually consist of between three and five councillors.
 The TFG will be expected to undertake an in-depth investigation of an issue or topic, calling on the help of internal and external witnesses to provide evidence.

-The TFG will report its draft findings to the Corporate Overview and Scrutiny Committee before its recommendations are presented to Cabinet of the relevant Cabinet member(s).
-These reports can take the form of presentations, oral reports or written documents.
+The TFG will report its draft findings to the Policy, Performance and Scrutiny Committee before its recommendations are presented to Cabinet.
 A written final report will be prepared as a record of the work carried out by the TFG.
 Reports or recommendations may lead to the review of a current policy or improvements to the general working practices or procedures of a service(s).
-The final report will usually outline what the group has set out to do, what they key issues were and, most importantly, what course of action, if any, is recommended.

 Since 2018 Task and Finish Groups have considered and reported on a wide range of topics.
 Links to the final reports of each TFG can be found below: